giuseppealfonzetti/experimentsSTOPLFA/README.md

     - `capabilities.R`

-- The `data` folder contains the dataset used for the learning capabilities.
+- The `data` folder contains the dataset used for the learning capabilities application.
 The one related to the Big Five survey, instead, will be automatically downloaded by the `big5.R` script.

 Running any of the three `.R` files will create an `output` folder where the results will be saved.